 7. Make videos playable within your course

 Nearly all video servers, including YouTube, Vimeo, Wistia, MediaAmp, and others, allow for videos to be played inside learning management systems, referred to as “embedding.”
 If your video server allows for it, consider embedding videos in your course rather than just providing a link, which leads them to an external website.
-If this process is new to you, you can find tutorials at the ASU Online Media Website Tutorial Page, or you can ask your instructional designer for assistance.
+If this process is new to you, here’s a resource on embedding videos in Canvas, or you can ask your instructional designer for assistance.

 8. Consider principles of web design